tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/disturbance-and-fault-records.md

 the fault condition.
 After protection operates (after the relay's trip signal opens a breaker), the current drops back toward normal (or to zero if the faulted section is fully isolated).

-Anomalous or unphysical waveforms in a COMTRADE file are red flags.
-A COMTRADE showing perfectly sine-wave voltage and current with no noise is suspicious (real power systems have continuous variation and noise).
-A COMTRADE showing a fault condition that appears to violate physical laws (current flowing backward when it should flow forward, or unbalanced three-phase currents that sum to a non-zero value when they should sum to zero) indicates either sensor malfunction or forged data.
+A waveform that could not have come off real plant is the tell.
+A trace too clean to be true, perfect sine voltage and current with none of the noise a live network always carries, or one that breaks physics, current running backward, three-phase currents that fail to sum to zero, is either a sensor fault or a forgery.

 ## COMTRADE file integrity